Stuttgart Increase: A Weekend of Cars, Culture & Swabian Charm

 1

-Dive into automotive history at the Mercedes-Benz Museum, then explore Stuttgart's baroque center with its grand palaces and vibrant squares.
+Spend time in automotive history at the Mercedes-Benz Museum, then balance it with royal palaces and large urban parks.

 Morning